Doug O'Brien, Doug O'Brien Agricultural Consulting

 - Tables and Figures

-The goal for managing arthropods at Phil Foster Ranches (PFR) is to design a system with optimal ecology, economy and effectiveness and few external inputs.
+The goal for managing arthropods at Phil Foster Ranches (PFR) is to design a system with optimal ecology, economy, effectiveness, and few external inputs.
 Phil Foster has 25 years (1989-2014) of yield and supplemental input records.
 Doug O’Brien (PhD) has scouted PFR’s fields 2-3 times per week for 18 years (1997-2014).
 They monitor pests and beneficial organisms, develop thresholds for applying supplemental inputs, and keep good records.
-All of these data are archived, and they use these records to inform management decisions.
-These farm-collected data sets and the experiences and opinions of Phil and Doug form the foundation of this Insect System Description.
+All of these data are archived, and the records are used to inform management decisions.
+These farm-collected data sets and the experiences and opinions of Phil and Doug form the foundation of this insect system description.

 Rare sighting of an assassin bug (Reduviidae) feeding on cucumber beetle.
 Row of insectary plants (green) in red lettuce.
 Photo credits: Doug O’Brien